dkriegner/xrayutilities/README.txt

 Directories:
-doc ........ directory for documentation matlab ..... directory with matlab scripts and mex extensions python ..... holds an installable python module src ........ source directory for the C-library tools ...... sources and binaries for tools (executable programs)
+doc ........ directory for documentation examples ... directory with example scripts and configurations python ..... holds an installable python module src ........ source directory for the C-library used by the python module tools ...... sources and binaries for tools (executable programs)

 INSTALLATION